SEMOSS/semoss-installer/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/433bc2a7-ef5b-4afd-9db5-ba06494bc5e6">

-**Be mindful of the direction of the back and forward slashes!** The script will automatically make your workspace for you once you fill in this value.
+The script will automatically make your workspace for you once you fill in this value.
 If you are creating a different workspace to play around in, pick whatever path you’d like.

 ### EclipseLoc